Construction Draw Request Form: What It Needs to Move Capital at Scale

 Ready to see how it works?
 Book a demo and see how Built can transform your draw request process from form to funding.

-What’s the biggest bottleneck in most construction draw request form workflows?
+What is the biggest bottleneck in construction draw request form workflows?

-Inconsistent formatting and manual approval routing are the biggest bottlenecks in construction draw request form workflows.
-In a scaled portfolio, relying on scattered PDFs and email threads leads to a fragmented mess, where every request requires manual interpretation and data entry.
+Inconsistent formatting and manual approval routing are the two biggest bottlenecks.
+In a growing portfolio, relying on scattered PDFs and email threads means every request requires manual interpretation and data entry.
+Delays compound when teams chase missing lien waivers or expired insurance certificates, stalling the entire draw approval chain.
+Built’s workflow validation stops incomplete requests at submission, cutting the back-and-forth that slows funding.

-How do we ensure every draw request is complete before it’s submitted?
+How do we ensure every draw request is complete before it gets submitted?

 Can a single draw request template work across multiple project types?

 Yes, but only if it’s a dynamic, purpose-built template.
-Static forms and spreadsheets are too rigid; they require custom builds for every new deal, which invites errors and inconsistency.
+Static forms and spreadsheets are too rigid.
+They require custom builds for every new deal, which invites errors and inconsistency.
+A scalable template should flex by budget line items, project scope, and approval logic, allowing owner-developer teams to maintain a standardized process across the full portfolio.

 Related Posts